Mobster Metropolis: Art in Board Games #37

 Second, each district gets unique attributes as you add district tiles and legacy tokens during game setup.
 The combination and placement of those change each game and allows for great repeatability.
 But again, those are not attributes printed on the board, but on tiles and tokens that are more colorful and stand out against the board (and are easy to differentiate from other tiles).

-The cards themselves carry some visual flourishes, like the writing behind the imagery on the Mobster cards.
-How important were these style choices and where did they come from?
+The cards feature some visual flourishes, such as the writing behind the imagery on the Mobster cards.
+How important were these style choices, and where did they come from?

 For the Newspaper cards, which you only read once per turn, I looked at a lot of newspapers from the first half of the 20th century.
 Once again, I started with the essential effect of the card and then filled out the rest of the space with headlines.
 This creates a very nice look but also recreates very text heavy feeling of Newspapers, where a lot of (too much) text is often squeezed into a limited space.
 Last but not least, our Police Cards, also read once per turn, is all about clarity and structure as they contain effects for all players.
 Again, it is important for the game flow that it is easy to grasp the effects straight away.